Bassishaw

-Bassishaw is a ward in the City of London.
-Small, it is bounded by wards: Coleman Street, east; Cheap, south; Cripplegate, north; Aldersgate, west.
+Bassishaw is one of the 25 wards of the City of London, with the City forming the historic and financial centre of Greater London, England.
+While all 25 wards within the small, 1.12 sqmi, City are themselves small, Bassishaw is historically the City's smallest.
+It is bounded by four wards: Coleman Street, east; Cheap, south; Cripplegate, north; Aldersgate, west.

 It first consisted of Basinghall Street with the courts and short side streets off it, but since a boundary review in 2003 (after which the ward expanded into Cripplegate Within) it extends to streets further west, including Aldermanbury, Wood Street, and, to the north, part of London Wall and St Alphage Garden.
-The ward was historically the City's smallest.

 History

 Toponymy

 The ward is named for Basinghall, the mansion house of the Bassing (or Basing) family, who were prominent in the City beginning in the 13th century.
 King Henry III granted Adam de Basing "certain houses in Aldermanbury and in Milk-street; the advowson of the church at Bassings hall; with other liberties and privileges".
 John Leake's 1667 map of the City of London refers to the ward as "Basinghall ward".